AdaCore/gnatstudio/docs/users_guide/projects.rst

 This page allows you to configure your project so the output of its compilation is a library (shared or static), as opposed to an executable or a set of objet files.
-You can then link this library with other executables (it will automatically be if the project is imported by another project).
+You can then link this library with other executables (it will automatically be linked if the project is imported by another project).

 Define the attributes in the top box to transform your project into a library project.
 See the tooltips that appear to the left of each field.

-If you define any of the attributes in the :guilabel:`Standalone Library` box, your project will create a standalone library, which is a library that does its own elaboration instead of relying on its caller to elaborate it as is standard in Ada.
+If you define any of the attributes in the :guilabel:`Standalone Library` box, your project will create a standalone library, which is a library that does its own elaboration instead of relying on its caller to elaborate it, as is standard in Ada.
 You also have more control over which files make up the public interface to the library and which files are private to the library and invisible from the outside.